kennethlynne/generator-angular-xl/README.md

 **Note: Generators are to be run from the root directory of your app.**

-## Module
+### Module
-Module.js contains the applications main module definition.
+`app/scripts/module.js` contains the applications main module definition.
 All dependancies for your application needs to be specified here.

 ### App
 Sets up a new AngularJS app, generating all the boilerplate you need to get started.
-The app generator also optionally installs Twitter Bootstrap and additional AngularJS modules, such as angular-resource.
+The app generator also installs Twitter Bootstrap and additional AngularJS modules.

 Example:
 ```bash